We've developed a resource to support the health and well-being of social care workers during the coronavirus pandemic.

-We are keen to support you and we continue to maintain the online health and well-being resource.
-We hope you find the resource useful in maintaining your health and well-being over the coming challenging weeks and months.
+We’re keen to support you and are continuing to update our health and well-being information for you.
+We hope you find the information on this page useful in supporting your health and well-being

 Need help now?

 Are you feeling overwhelmed, anxious and feeling like you just can’t go on?
 Perhaps you are feeling out of control and fearful - you are not alone.
 The World Health Organisation has described the coronavirus outbreak as “unique and unprecedented scenario” for many frontline workers.

 Get help now – please do not delay seeking support from the services listed.